History and Mission

 - News & information

-- Access to powerful partnerships with other national organizations on reading lists, educational programming, and literacy initiatives.
+- Access to powerful partnerships with other major national organizations on event programming and literacy initiatives

 Our members span the spectrum from large international houses to smaller independent presses.
 Membership in the CBC is open to North American-based publishers of children’s books, as well as those producing children’s book-related original content.